-The first case of AZP was detected in the Netherlands in 1995, where eight people became ill after consuming mussels.
+The first case of AZP was detected in the Netherlands in 1995, where eight people became ill after consuming mussels harvested at Killary Harbour, Ireland (McMahon and Silke 1996).
 From 1997 – 2000, approximately 80 individuals reported illnesses from mussels and scallops harvested from Ireland, Italy, France, and United Kingdom (Twiner, 2008).
 There have been no confirmed cases of AZP in the U.S. from domestically harvested product.
 In 2008, the first recognized outbreak of AZP in the U.S. was reported but was associated with a mussel product imported from Ireland (Klontz et al.2009).

 Marine Biotoxin Plans – Management & Contingency

 The suitability of some growing areas for shellfish harvesting is periodically influenced by the presence of marine biotoxins.
 The occurrence of these toxins is often unpredictable, and the potential for them to occur exists along most coastlines of the United States and other countries having shellfish sanitation Memoranda of Understanding (MOU) agreements with the United States.
-The unpredictability in occurrence of toxic blooms was demonstrated in New England in 1972 when shellfish suddenly became toxic in a previously unaffected portion of the coastline and resulted in many illnesses (Schwalm, 1973).
+The unpredictability in occurrence of toxic blooms was demonstrated in New England in 1972 (Schwalm, 1973).

 For this reason, even when the authority has no history or reason to expect toxin-producing phytoplankton in their growing areas, every shellfish-producing authority must have a contingency plan that defines administrative procedures, laboratory support, sample collection procedures, and patrol procedures to be